EXCLUSIVE INTERVIEW WITH ANNE ACHO

 If someone tells you it’s hard to be a very successful female student, tell that person it’s a lie.
 As a matter of fact, it is more than possible.

-Here’s beautiful Anne, sharing her university experience from day one and how she graduated as a first-class economist, despite the fact that it took her four years to gain admission to the University.
+Here’s beautiful Anne, sharing her university experience from day one and how she graduated as a first-class student of economics, despite the fact that it took her four years to gain admission to the University.

 Guess what!
 Her brother initially started paying for every distinction she had each semester but when the distinctions were becoming as normal as the air we breathe, he had to save his pockets from the powerhouse.
 Lol.